eatonphil/jqgo/README.md

-# jqgo: variations on basic Go clones of jq
+# jqgo: variations on experimental Go clones of jq

+The main jqgo program is a path-aware, partial-parsing JSON implementation.

+The "control" program uses Go's builtin (non-path-aware) JSON parsing library with a path implementation on top.

+And the ultimate control is `jq` itself.

 # Usage: